 One thing that became glaringly apparent through the RV experience is that my existence on this planet, in the dominant human civilization to which I was born, is not without a price tag.
 Although my standards of living are significantly less than most in the Western world, I still have standards of comfort that include the health and well-being of myself and all in my family.
 It became apparent very quickly that RV/tiny home living was not going to provide this for us in a sustainable way.
 Within months of our adventure, we made the decision to let it go and open ourselves to the mystery of what would come next.
 The RV experience was intense, and it quickly propelled me into the next chapter.

 During a three-month house sit for a Soul-friend on the Sunshine Coast, the pull to move east became increasingly clear.
-In fact, it became so prominent in my consciousness, that I knew my time in British Columbia was ending.
+In fact, it became so prominent in my consciousness, that I knew my time in British Columbia was complete.
 The persistent tug of “home” was nudging me back to Ottawa, the place of my birth.
 Because my partner was not yet ready to say goodbye to the ocean, however, we worked out an agreeable understanding.
 Nova Scotia was our eastern/ocean compromise.
 In April 2018, we packed our three dogs, three cats, and few belongings into two little cars and set off on our cross-country adventure.

 As physically lovely as Nova Scotia is, I felt like I had entered the twilight zone.
 It is both beautiful and so very strange.
 From my perspective, it was a time warp of 21st Century, technologically dependent cultural programming, embedded within a torpid 1950’s mindset.
 Nova Scotia is a place where time literally stands still.
 With churches littering the landscape as far as the eye can see, and graveyards filling the spaces between, the prevalence of dogma is impossible to disregard.
 With dogma comes rigidity and a psychic/emotional inertia that makes evolution virtually impossible.
-In a province where churches seem to outnumber humans, there is nowhere to go but stopped.
+In a province where churches seemingly outnumber humans, there is nowhere to go but stopped.
 As said in the movie, Beautiful Creatures, “Most people are either too stupid to leave, or too stuck to move.”
 A most appropriate statement for the prevailing consciousness that felt, for lack of a better word, stifling.

-There is also a romanticized notion of the Maritime fisherman that lingers on and sticks like an impervious tumour to the cultural psyche.
+There is also a romanticized notion of the Maritime fisherman that sticks like an impervious tumour to the cultural psyche.
 But the ocean, seaweed and beaches tell a completely different story.
 My consistent discoveries on simple beach walks with my partner and our dogs revealed this stark truth.
 Apparently, I’m not alone in these discoveries.
 As the saying goes, a picture is worth a thousand words, so I share with you a few photos of my typical findings.
 Click on photos to scroll through the image gallery.obesity plagues the Maritimes more than any other part of Canada.
 I understand why the international Canadian blight—the annual bloody seal massacre—will never end.
 I understand why the suffering of whales, seals, and endless ocean beings from entanglement and abandoned fishing gear will only worsen.
 I understand why so many beaches reek from the stench of raw sewage dumped by “out of sight, out of mind” coastal communities.
 I understand why the brutal, antediluvian pastime of hunting is so deeply entrenched in the “life-is-a-resource-for-me-myself-and-I” cultural psyche.
 After spending what felt like an extremely long summer in the Maritimes, I have a much better understanding of the impenetrable inertia defining the human species.
 I understand more fully why nothing ever changes.
 It can’t.
 The belief of superiority over Life is deeply rooted in our very being.
 There is no escaping the story of separation, or as I describe it in Beyond Hope, The Big Lie.
 It is so deeply woven into our language, traditions, beliefs, values, attitudes, cultures, and global civilization.
 Commencing with thousands of years of culturally programmed parenting, and the great divide that imposed gender roles create, separation is at the very core of our identity as a species.
 It shapes our perceptions, behaviours, choices, actions, roles, and experiences of Life.
-The only possible outcome of separation—from the Soul, and subsequently from Earth and the web of life—is the blasé normalization of “eyes-wide-open” brutality.
+The only possible outcome of separation—from the Soul, and subsequently from Earth and the web of life—is the normalization of “eyes-wide-open” brutality.

 To say that the summer of 2018 was bizarre is an understatement.
 In Nova Scotia, it was filled with ticks, fog, wind, sewage stink, and humidity so oppressive that the few house fans we had for relief succeeded only in circulating wet heat.
 Our walls and floors were “sweaty” with moisture from sunup to sundown.
 Clothing, sheets and bedding were constantly damp.
 My own skin often felt like too much to wear.
 The summer of 2018 was hotter than anything I’ve experienced in my 55 years of life, and I feel no comfort in knowing it was a global experience.
 Being immersed in the energetic density of Nova Scotia offered me the insight to understand how the inferno that played out this summer, was a much larger metaphor for a stifling collective consciousness.